mapbox/mapbox-gl-js/test/release/README.md

 Alternatively, you can also access the test page on Circle CI.
 Find a job named `build`, click the "Artifacts" tab, and navigate to the `mapbox-gl-js/test/release/index.html` page.
 You'll have to enter your own access token there.
 Before sharing the URL, be aware that it will be stored in the hash of the URL.

 To add new pages to the list, add them to the `pages` object at the beginning of `index.js`.
 By default, it will load the HTML sample from https://github.com/mapbox/mapbox-gl-js-docs/tree/publisher-production/docs/pages/example using the ID.
 You can override this by specifying a custom `url` property next to the `title`.

+To add new pages from our `debug/` folder, simply create a symbolic link for the page you would like to add by running `ln -s ../../debug/page-to-add.html page-to-add.html` from this folder.